22bhargavi/Creators-Job-Hunting-Website/README.md

-# BreadButter Project
+# Creator Job Hunting Project

 This is a React + TypeScript web app inspired by Behance and Upwork, where creators, developers, and professionals can look for jobs and sell their work or services.

 ## Features

 - Top bar navigation: Home, Services, Jobs, Marketplace, Profile
-- Clean layout using normal CSS (no Tailwind CSS)
+- Clean layout using normal CSS (upgrading to Tailwind CSS)

 ## Getting Started